unclejamal/java-test/README.md

      - Expected total cost = 1.84;
    - Price a basket containing: 3 apples, 2 tins of soup and a loaf of bread, bought in 5 days time,
      - Expected total cost = 1.97.

-### My comments and assumptions
-  TODO: Add my comments and assumptions

-### How to run it
-  TODO: Instructions how to run the application